akshat7776/Akshat_Kasarwal_240085/Assingment 2_240085_AkshatKasarwal/Web app/Documentation_240085.md

 ├── templates/
    └── model\_web.html

-.pkl will be generated after you convert trained\_model.py into trained\_model.ipynb and run the model.
+.pkl will be generated after runnig of model

 ### **Model Summary**